bra1nDump/ai-task-vscode/docs/backlog.md

 - Recorded impressive demo video + gif for readme
 - Replaced continue on the current project

-# Next up - v1, initial potential user reach out, looking for collaborators
+# Next up - v1 (type-inline + multi-file-edit), initial potential user reach out, looking for collaborators

-## Friday Record demo video for multi file edit

-## Friday Type at cursor - allows me to replace continue for personal use
+## Sat Type at cursor - allows me to replace continue for personal use

 - For example current model does not support inserts only some sort of replacement
 - The simplest version is to keep reusing the multi file edit prompt and simply instruct to replace a single line with the comment /run
 - We can also get rid of the planning stage (maybe we should also inject at using /plan directive)
+- Maybe also take into account the @bread files + diagnostics

-## Saturday Record Type at cursor
+## Record Type at cursor

-## Saturday Release - REALLY DON'T WANT TO DO THIS, BUT THIS IS ESSENTIAL

-- Make repository public on GitHub
-- Create issues for some of my todos here
-- Style discord server, add basic documentation
-- Ping friends asking to try it

-## Sunday Promote, Recruit Cofounders - REALLY DON'T WANT TO DO THIS, BUT THIS IS ESSENTIAL

-- Manually go over popular repositories in the space vscode extensions find top contributors
-- Send them an email from a personal email sending the GitHub page + Discord

 ## Monday Compilation Step